adoptium/api.adoptium.net/docs/api-planning.md

 - Process of discovering newly created builds has been flakey and at times quite a long lag between builds being produced and turning up in the api.
 Frequently requiring manual intervention (normally due to bugs).
+- Document the application and how to develop/contribute better.
+- Improve testing and ability for people to run a local test without a full update
 - We have had failed requests and been unable to determine why due to a lack of visibility
 - Pagination is not well implemented
     - no indication of if next page exists